“Beauty can be seen in all things, seeing and composing the beauty is what separates the snapshot from the photograph”

 Your eyes interpret the scene around you, a camera records it literally.
 So why bother, you may ask.
 Well, a camera (obviously) can record a snapshot in time, which your eyes cannot.
 But what transforms than snapshot into a photograph is when you value to it.
 For example use backlighting to form a halo round a person.
 Or use a fast shutter speed to freeze a moving object.
 Or a slow shutter speed so water appears silky and moving.
 And a photograph can present shapes, patterns and textures that your eyes do not readily discern.

-The duration is approximately 3 hours.
+The workshop lasts about 3 hours.
 And afterwards we will go for a warm cup of coffee to discuss what you have learned, and talk about what the next steps might be.

 But it seldom rains the for whole day.
 If the rain is torrential the workshop will be cancelled, but if it is not heavy the workshop will go on regardless.